top of page

 It was quite an experience and although I had a bad case of imposter syndrome, I really enjoyed the whole process; the production team were so friendly and bent over backwards to make the contestants' experience as positive as they could.

-It was amazing to reach the final three.
+It was amazing to make it through to the final.

 PXL_20210114_115820680.MP.jpg